 Federal Insurance Contributions Act (FICA)

 - What it is - The amount paid to the Social Security Trust Fund for Social Security and Medicare programs.

-- How Much it is - The Social Security rate is 6.2 percent of the first $127,200 wages paid to you.
-Medicare is 1.45 percent of the first $200,000 paid to you and 0.9 percent on amounts over $200,000.
-Your employer pays a matching amount on your behalf, except for the additional amount for the Medicare portion.
+- How Much it is - The Social Security rate is 6.2 percent of the first $128,400 wages paid to you.
+Medicare is 1.45 percent until you reach a threshold, based on your filing status.
+Over that threshold, you will pay an additional amount.

 Local Income Tax

 The Employee’s Withholding Allowance Certificate (W-4) tells your employer how much federal income tax to deduct from your paycheck.

 To learn how to fill out a W-4, check out the IRS’s

 The key to filling out the W-4 correctly is to calculate how much you need to pay to the IRS so that you don’t end up owing a large lump sum in taxes.

 But you also might not want to have too much deducted (resulting in a refund) as this gives the government a “free” loan of your money.
 In addition, if you are a victim of tax refund identity theft, a lot of your money will be held up until your case is resolved.
 Ideally, the amount your employer withholds will match the amount you owe the federal government when you file your taxes.